February 6

 Do you like the looks of the cookware?

-You often can't know all of these things until after you buy, but you should explore as many of them as you can.
-Gotham Steel cookware actually has a very nice design.
-The skillets have a good shape, with lots of flat cooking surface (some skillets have long sloping sides and a small amount of flat cooking surface).
+Gotham Steel cookware actually has a nice design.
+The skillets have a good shape, with lots of flat cooking surface.
 The sauce pans are deep but not too deep.
 The stainless steel handles are comfortable to hold and easy to stabilize.
 The lids fit well.

 There are a few issues, such as water getting stuck in the lids.
 And again, the light weight, which you may like, but which isn't going to provide the best heating properties.